 Elizabeth Spires, Co-Director

-Elizabeth Spires, Co-Director of the Kratz Center for Creative Writing, holds the Chair for Distinguished Achievement (with her husband, the novelist Madison Smartt Bell) at Goucher College where she is a Professor in the English Department.
-Born in 1952 in Lancaster, Ohio, and raised in Circleville, she graduated from Vassar College and Johns Hopkins University.
+Elizabeth Spires, Co-Director of the Kratz Center for Creative Writing and Professor of English, holds Goucher’s Chair for Distinguished Achievement (with her husband, the novelist Madison Smartt Bell).
+Born in 1952 in Lancaster, Ohio, and raised in nearby Circleville, she received a B.A. from Vassar College in 1974 and an M.A. from the Johns Hopkins University in 1979.

-Professor Spires is the recipient of the Amy Lowell Poetry Travelling Scholarship, a Whiting Writers’ Award, a Guggenheim Fellowship, two fellowships from the National Endowment for the Arts, the Witter Bynner Prize from the American Academy of Arts and Letters, two Ohioana Book Awards, and the Maryland Author Award from the Maryland Library Association.
+Professor Spires is the recipient of the Amy Lowell Travelling Poetry Scholarship, a Whiting Writer’s Award, a Guggenheim Fellowship, two fellowships from the National Endowment for the Arts, the Witter Bynner Prize from the American Academy of Arts and Letters, two Ohioana Book Awards, and the Maryland Author Award from the Maryland Library Association.
+In 2011-12, she held a Cullman Fellowship at the New York Public Library.
 Professor Spires is also the editor of The Instant of Knowing: Lectures, Criticism and Occasional Prose by Josephine Jacobsen.

 Eleanor Kratz Denoon (1915 - 2010)